Ecommerce-Enablers-Pte-Ltd/xmrit-hub/docs/AUTO_LOCK_LIMIT.md

 Possible reasons:

-- Data variation is too low (CV < 5%)
+- Data variation is too low (CV < 0.1%)
-- "Outliers" are not statistically extreme enough
+- "Outliers" are not statistically extreme enough (Z-Score < 1.8)
-- Consensus requirement not met (only 1 method flagged them)
+- Consensus requirement not met (only 1 method flagged them and Z-Score < 3.0)

 **Solution**: Use manual lock and exclude points yourself.